 In addition to her vast array of television roles, Helfer starred in A Beginner’s Guide to Endings, with Harvey Keitel, Scott Caan, and JK Simmons and Authors Anonymous with Kaley Cuoco.
 Next up is another lead role in thriller Isolation co-starring Luke Mably, portraying the true events of a couple vacationing in the Bahamas.
 The getaway quickly spirals out of control, forcing the couple into survival mode.

 Adding to her impressive resume, Helfer has done prolific voiceover work in mega-hit video game franchises including, playing the roles of Commander Veronica Dare in “Halo: ODST,” EDI in “Mass Effect 2” and “3,” Sarah Kerrigan in Blizzard Entertainment’s “StarCraft II: Wings of Liberty,” for which she won the 2010 VGA for Best Performance by a Human Female, as well as in “StarCraft II: Heart of the Swarm.”
 She also showcased her voice talent in animated productions, “Green Lantern: First Flight,” a Cartoon Network TV movie, on Disney XD’s “The Spectacular Spiderman,” and on Disney XD’s “TRON: Uprising.”

-In addition to acting, Helfer continues to support many causes.
-Strongly believing in giving back, she supports the Humane Society of United States, Best Friends Animal Society, AmFAR, PETA, Kitten Rescue and Richmond Animal Protection Society.
+In addition to acting, Helfer continues to support as many causes as she can, as she strongly believes in giving back.
+She supports the Humane Society of United States, Best Friends Animal Society, AmFAR, PETA, Kitten Rescue and Richmond Animal Protection Society.